 Blood clots that form in the lower half of the body can put people at risk for pulmonary embolism or even death.
 When the traditional method of treatment for blood clots–blood thinning agents–cannot be used, physicians look to other treatments.
-UVA Interventional Radiology offers IVC filter placement and removal as an alternative method of minimizing the risk of blood clots.
+At UVA Interventional Radiology, we want you to know there are other options for this serious condition.
+IVC filter placement and removal is an alternative, minimally invasive method of minimizing the risk of blood clots.

 The inferior vena cava (IVC) is a large vein in the abdomen that carries blood from the lower and middle region of the body to the heart.
 An IVC filter is a small metal device that can be placed into this large vein to prevent blood clots in the lower body from traveling up the vein and blocking blood flow to the lungs or heart.

 What is An IVC Filter Used For?

 When patients have blood clots in the veins of their legs or pelvis, they carry the risk of the blood clot traveling to their lungs.
 This can cause pulmonary embolism, or blockage of a pulmonary artery in the lungs.
 Pulmonary embolism is a life-threatening emergency and needs to be dealt with immediately.

 Typically, blood clots are treated with blood thinning medications.
 Unfortunately, blood thinners are not an option for everyone due to risk of bleeding and other health conditions.
 The inferior vena cava (IVC) filter is an alternative device used to mitigate the risk of pulmonary embolism for those who cannot take blood thinners.